WWE Confidential

 WWE Confidential is an American professional wrestling television program produced by World Wrestling Entertainment (WWE).
 It aired on TNN/Spike TV late Saturday nights, following Velocity, from May 25, 2002 to April 24, 2004.
 It was hosted by Gene Okerlund.

-As of May 18, 2020, the first 61 episodes of WWE Confidential were made available to stream on the WWE Network.
+As of May 18, 2020, the first 61 episodes of WWE Confidential were made available to stream on the WWE Network and NBCUniversal's Peacock streaming service in the United States.

 Format

 Confidential was a unique program for the company, in that it was not a standard "live event" or "recap" show.
 Rather, it offered an exclusive, "behind the scenes" look into WWE and its talent, both in-ring and otherwise.
 The show was also WWE's first to periodically break kayfabe and consistently use professional wrestling slang.
-Confidential was discontinued in 2004 and was replaced with The WWE Experience, a more traditional weekly summary show.
+Confidential was discontinued in 2004 and was replaced with the WWE Experience, a more traditional weekly summary show.

 A similar show to Confidential eventually returned under the name WWE Outside the Ring, but in a shortened version.
 The online show debuted February 2012 on WWE's YouTube channel, with new episodes uploaded on Thursdays.
+In 2025, a successor to Confidential debuted as WWE Unreal.